paulobtn/cli-bookmarker/README.md

 assignment of custom launchers for custom URLs patterns. <br>

 Some things you can do with cli-bookmarker:
-* Share bookmarks across different protocols: http, gopher, gemini... each one opening with its respective browser
+* Share bookmarks across different protocols, each one opening with its respective browser
-* fuzzy search through your saved youtube videos and launch them with your music or video player
+* fuzzy search through saved videos and launch them with your music or video player
-* Use tags to organize your bookmarks
+* Use tags to organize bookmarks

 ## Installation
 put the bm file somewhere you can launch such as $HOME/.local/bin: